caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Obviously, with the above where we specify the parameter as an array of a value type, all of the parameters have to be of the same type.
 A class or interface parameter can enable parameters of any derived type to be passed, but the only way to have a variable number of parameters of any type is by declaring the `params` parameter to be of type `object[]`.
 You can use type-sniffing later to confirm the types of the variable parameters; this is described under "Reflection" below.

+Beware that if you have an overloaded method and one of those overloads has a `params` parameter, particularly `params object[]`, then the compiler's overload resolution may produce results you didn't expect.

 The method-calling examples above show methods called using positional parameters; this is the most common calling code convention.
 Methods can also be called using named parameters (with the parameters in any order) or by a mixture of named and positional parameters.
 In the latter case, the supplied positional parameters must come first, starting with the first parameter to the method, and within the range of positional parameters supplied, none can be skipped.

 ```